Study of the Magnetic Dipole Transition of $J/\psi\to\gamma\eta_c$ via $\eta_c\to p\bar{p}$

 \end{widetext} where the uncertainties are statistical, systematic, and those from the other product BFs used in the calculation.
-Some systematic uncertainties are correlated between our work and Ref.~\cite{BESIII:2024rex}, dominated by the photon detection and the form of the damping factor.
-Figures~\ref{fig:BFcompare} and~\ref{fig:BFcompare_gamgam} show comparisons of $\mathcal{B}(J/\psi\to\gamma\eta_c)$ and $\mathcal{B}(\eta_{c}\to\gamma\gamma)$ determined in this study, various theoretical calculations and other measurements.
-Our results deviate with the PDG global fitted values~\cite{ParticleDataGroup:2024cfk} by $3\sigma$, but are in good agreement with the latest LQCD calculations~\cite{Colquhoun:2023zbc,Meng:2021ecs,Meng:2024axn}.
-This may help resolve a long-standing puzzle.
-Furthermore, BF $\mathcal{B}(\eta_c\to p\bar{p})$ deviates from the PDG global fitted values by 3$\sigma$.
-Additionally, using $M_{J/\psi}=3096.9$ MeV/$c^2$~\cite{ParticleDataGroup:2024cfk}, the mass splitting between the $J/\psi~(1^3 S_1)$ and $\eta_c~(1^1 S_0)$ $c\bar{c}$ systems is determined to be $(112.35\pm0.77)$ MeV/$c^2$, which is consistent with the results calculated in Refs.~\cite{Burch:2009az,Kawanai:2011jt}.
+Some systematic uncertainties are correlated between our work and Ref.~\cite{BESIII:2024rex}, which are dominated by the photon detection and the form of the damping factor.
+Figures~\ref{fig:BFcompare} and~\ref{fig:BFcompare_gamgam} show comparisons of $\mathcal{B}(J/\psi\to\gamma\eta_c)$ and $\mathcal{B}(\eta_{c}\to\gamma\gamma)$ determined in this study, with various theoretical calculations and other measurements.
+Our results deviate from the PDG global fit values~\cite{ParticleDataGroup:2024cfk} by $3\sigma$, but are in good agreement with the latest LQCD calculations~\cite{Colquhoun:2023zbc,Meng:2021ecs,Meng:2024axn}.
+This helps resolve a long-standing puzzle.
+Furthermore, the obtained BF $\mathcal{B}(\eta_c\to p\bar{p})$ deviates from the PDG global fit values by 3$\sigma$.
+Additionally, using $M_{J/\psi}=3096.9$ MeV/$c^2$~\cite{ParticleDataGroup:2024cfk}, the mass splitting between the $J/\psi$ and $\eta_c$ $c\bar{c}$ systems is determined to be $(112.35\pm0.77)$ MeV/$c^2$, which is consistent with the results calculated in Refs.~\cite{Follana:2006rc,Burch:2009az,Kawanai:2011jt,Hatton:2020qhk}.